 I argue that the law of mass action must be extended to deal with inputs and outputs and flow of electrical charge if theories and simulations of nanodevices (technological or biological) are to be useful in more than one set of conditions.

-I argue that an extended version of the law of mass action must satisfy two conservation laws, conservation of mass, and conservation of current.
+Ionic solutions satisfy two conservation laws, conservation of mass and conservation of charge.

-Chemistry uses mass conservation almost everywhere, in the form of the law of mass action [3, 122, 149] (see eq.
-(8) - (13) below).
+Chemistry uses mass conservation almost everywhere, in the form of the law of mass action [3, 121, 148] (see eq.
+(6) - (11) below).